Marikina: Sports

+Teams

+Marikina's professional basketball team is the Marikina Shoemasters of the Maharlika Pilipinas Basketball League (MPBL), which joined the league in the 2018–19 season.
+Its volleyball counterpart, the Marikina Lady Shoemasters are one of the founding members of the grassroots Maharlika Pilipinas Volleyball Association (MPVA).
+Marikina also used to be home to JPV Marikina F.C., which last played in the Philippines Football League (PFL) in 2018.

+Marikina Sports Center

-Marikina Sports Center, also known as Marikina Sports Park, located in the corner of Sumulong Highway and Shoe Avenue, is a prominent structure located in Marikina and a notable sports complex of the Philippines.
+Marikina Sports Center (formerly named Rodriguez Sports Center) is located at the corner of Sumulong Highway and Shoe Avenue, is a prominent structure located in Marikina and a notable sports complex in the Philippines.

-It features the football, and athletics stadium consisting of an athletics oval track, a 64 meters (210 ft) wide natural grass pitch, bicycle track, and two grandstands; the West and East Stands.
+The complex was first opened in 1969.
+It features the football field and athletics stadium consisting of an athletics oval track, a 64-meter (210 ft) wide natural grass pitch, bicycle track, and two grandstands; the West and East Stands.
 The grandstands have a total seating capacity of 15,000 people.
 Between the West Stand and the athletics track, the basketball, volleyball, badminton, and tennis courts are located.
-The West Stand is situated along Shoe Avenue while the East Stand is connected to Marikina Sports Center indoor facilities such as an Olympic-size swimming pool inside an aquatics center which can accommodate 2,000 spectators, an 8-story sports building, an indoor gymnasium with a capacity of 7,000 seats, and other establishments such as sports and souvenir shops, food stalls and convenience stores.
+The West Stand is situated along Shoe Avenue, where a transportation hub is located.
+The East Stand is connected to Marikina Sports Center indoor facilities such as an Olympic-size swimming pool inside an aquatics center, a sports building, an indoor gymnasium, and other establishments such as sports and souvenir shops, food stalls, and convenience stores.

-The area has been host to several sports competitions both regional, national and international as well as entertainment such as grand concerts, finals night, live television shows, and other purposes.
-The sports complex is also home to the JPV Marikina F.C., a football club that currently plays in the Philippines Football League, the premier football league in the Philippines.
+The area has been host to several sports competitions, both regional, national, and international, as well as entertainment such as grand concerts, finals night, live television shows, and other events.